pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![pretix.eu dashboard, showing upcoming events, a button for creating a new event, the mail address of the account currently logged in, and a sidebar with the following options: Dashboard, Events, Organizers, Search, User settings, Reports, Shipping list](../assets/screens/account/dashboard.png)

-After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), you are greeted by the dashboard.
+After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), we are greeted by the dashboard.
-Click the :btn:Organizers: button in the sidebar to get to the Organizers page.
+We will click the :btn:Organizers: button in the sidebar to get to the Organizers page.

 ![pretix.eu organizers page, showing the list of available organizer accounts which only includes 'Example Organizer'.
 There is a filter function for the list of organizers and a button labeled 'Create a new organizer'](../assets/screens/organizer/organizers.png)

-Clicking your organizer account in the list takes you to a page displaying all events associated with that organizer.
+Clicking our organizer account in the list takes us to a page displaying all events associated with that organizer.

 ![pretix.eu organizers page, showing the list of all events associated with 'Example Organizer'.
 There is a filter function for the list of events and a button labeled 'Create a new event'](../assets/screens/organizer/event-list.png)

-Click :btn:Settings: in the sidebar to set up your organizer account.
+We are going to click :btn:Settings: in the sidebar to set up our organizer account.
-This lands you on the general settings page for the organizer account.
+This lands us on the general settings page for the organizer account.

 ## General